 What's Next?
-Physics or Physics Honors

-The Chemistry Honors course is designed to introduce the student to the qualitative and quantitative aspects of a first year chemistry program.
-An in-depth study of the mathematical applications will be stressed.
+Physics, Physics Honors, AP Biology, Dual Credit Biology, AP Chemistry, or AP Environmental Science The Chemistry Honors course is designed to introduce the qualitative and quantitative aspects of a first year chemistry program.
+An indepth study of the mathematical applications will be stressed.
 The course will emphasize the theoretical concepts of molecular bonding, thermodynamics, kinetics, and equilibrium.
 The descriptive aspects of the periodic table will be dealt with throughout the course.
 Students will complete an independent research project.